-Students are warned about the dangers of this by subject staff and via information provided by the Librarian, and instances found will be reported to the Examination Board when appropriate.
-Students will automatically receive a U Grade for assessments where plagiarism has occurred, and they will also receive a Stage Discipline according to the severity of their offence (they will be interviewed by the Teacher / CD and/or HPD / APA to establish the severity of the offence) with details recorded on Shackleton.
-An Academic Honesty course has evolved from a Plagiarism Awareness course, which students have to attend if staged.
+Students are warned about the dangers of this by subject staff and via information provided by the Librarian.
+Where plagiarism has occurred (including via the inappropriate use of AI), students will receive a Stage Discipline according to the severity of their offence.
+They will additionally be interviewed by the Teacher / CD and/or HPD / APA to establish the severity of the offence, with details recorded on Shackleton.
+An Academic Honesty course has evolved from a previous Plagiarism Awareness course, which students have to attend if they receive a disciplinary stage.
 The course is delivered by the Librarian to educate students on the need to demonstrate integrity.
-Reference is made here to the school Academic Honesty Policy.